clawpack/doc/doc/googleearth_plotting.rst

 ---------------------------

 You may find that the transparent colormap leads to unappealing visual artifacts.
-This can happen when the resolution of the plot does not match the resolution of the data used to create the plot.
-For example, in the Chile example, the number of grid cells on the coarsest level is 30 in each direction.
-The default settings for the figure size (`kml_figsize`) and dpi (`kml_dpi`), however, result in a figure with a noticable plaid pattern.
+This can happen when the resolution of the PNG file does not match the resolution of the data used to create the image.
+In the Chile example, the number of grid cells on the coarsest level is 30 in each direction.
+But the default settings for the figure size (`kml_figsize`) is `8x6` inches and dpi (`kml_dpi`) is 200, resulting in an image that is 1600 x 1200.
+But because 1600 is not an even multiple of 30, noticeable vertical stripes appear at the coarsest level.
+A more obvious plaid patterns appear at finer levels, since neither 1600 or 1200 are evenly divisible by 30*2*6 = 360.

 .. figure::  images/GE_aliased.png
    :scale: 50%